Coniass/python-gas_temp/README.md

 # Gas and Temperature Tracker

-This is a fun little project that tracks daily gas levels and temperatures over the course of a month.
+This is a fun little project that tracks daily gas levels and temperatures over the course of a year.
 Perfect for anyone who loves to monitor their bodily functions (we won't judge).

 ## How It Works